AlistairSymonds/16bit-VHDL-processor/README.md

-# 16bit-VHDL-processor
+# 16bit-VHDL-processor<br>
-Final Project for ELEC2602 @USYD
+My final project for ELEC2602, a superscalar 16bit microprocessor <br>
-Written using Quartus 17 although it should work with any VHDL software.
+Written using Quartus 17 although it should work with any VHDL software.<br>
-Set top level entity to "processor.vhd" and fire away
+Set top level entity to "processor.vhd" and fire away<br>